lexer/injektor/README.md

 *Dependency injection is hard, scary and opinionated.
 So this is "not" a dependency injection library :)*

-*Project is under active development.
-API is not stabilized*
+*This project is under active development.
+The API is not stabilized*

 ```
 compile 'com.github.lexer.injektor:injektor:0.0.3'